 Are individuals entitled to compensation for loss suffered as a result of a data breach or non-compliance with data protection provisions by the data owner?

 Yes.
 Individuals may claim damages against data controllers and processors for violations of the GDPR (Article 82) and the Austrian Data Protection Act 2018 (Section 29).

 Has legislation been introduced in your jurisdiction that specifically covers cybercrime and/or cybersecurity?

-The Ministry of the Interior is attempting to enact a Cybercrime Act.
-It is expected to be enacted by the end of 2016 and will be similar to the German IT Security Act.
+The Ministry of the Interior is attempting to enact a Cybercrime and IT Security Act.
+It is expected to be similar to the German IT Security Act.

 The following IT security issues are currently regulated under Austrian law:

 - Criminalisation of cybercrime activities – the Criminal Code penalises (through both fines and prison terms) certain cybercrimes, including:

 - unlawful access to a computer system (hacking);